 Our program is suitable:

-You'll have an individually-assigned case manager.
+You’ll have an individually-assigned clinician.
 Upon request, we will provide you with proof of enrollment and completion at no additional charge.

 In our experience, it’s very helpful as long as: